gearfinity/gearfinity/CONTRIBUTING.md

 # Contributing to Gearfinity

 Firstly, thank you for your interest in contributing to Gearfinity!
-Whether you're fixing a bug, proposing a new feature, or updating documentation, we greatly value your contribution.
+Whether you're fixing an issue, proposing a new feature, or updating documentation, we greatly value your contribution.

 The following is a set of guidelines for contributing to Gearfinity.
 These are not hard-and-fast rules, but rather a guide to help make the contribution process smooth and effective.

-## Reporting Bugs
+## Reporting Issues

-We appreciate your help in uncovering and fixing bugs.
-If you find a bug, please submit an issue and follow these guidelines:
+We appreciate your help in uncovering and fixing issues.
+If you find an issue, please submit an issue and follow these guidelines:

 - Use a clear and descriptive title for the issue.
-- Describe the steps to reproduce the bug.
+- Describe the steps to reproduce the issue.
 Be as detailed as possible.
 - Explain the behavior you observed after following the steps and why it's not what you expected.

 ## Proposing Changes